aburio/day-countdown-box/README.md

 ## Note

+This repository was initially private.
 In the commit history personal Wifi information (SSID and password) have been exposed.
-Those information have been depreciate by updating network router settings ;)
+Those information have been depreciate by updating network router settings :)